 - Encourage their friends to take part

 The city with the highest percentage of residents who take the challenge in their population category wins.
-Cities will compete in the following population categories for 2019:
+Cities will compete in the following population categories:

 - 5,000 – 29,999

 - 100,000 – 299,999